zachary-fennie/Dockerized-Application/README.md

 # Dockerized Application
-## A simple python application containerized with a dockerfile.
+## A simple python application (Flask) containerized with a dockerfile.
 The goal here is to both demonstrate running an application within a docker container (using docker run terminal commands) but to also build a docker image in the CI/CD pipeline which will be pushed to Docker Hub or other container management service.

 ## Screenshot of building
 <img width="1100" alt="build_cmd" src="https://github.com/user-attachments/assets/c02d5e2f-f808-4e71-bfc7-9c81d968b4ff" />